bonsai-rx/pulsepal/docs/articles/programming-pulse-trains.md

 # Programming Pulse Trains

-Pulse trains can be programmed by configuring the output channel properties in either the ['CreatePulsepal'](xref:Bonsai.PulsePal.CreatePulsePal) or ['ConfigureOutputChannel'](xref:Bonsai.PulsePal.ConfigureOutputChannel) operators.
+Pulse trains can be programmed by configuring the output channel properties in either the [`CreatePulsepal`](xref:Bonsai.PulsePal.CreatePulsePal) or [`ConfigureOutputChannel`](xref:Bonsai.PulsePal.ConfigureOutputChannel) operators.
 Using the Pulse Pal terminology, pulse trains are built hierarchically from sequences of pulses and bursts.
 The following sections will detail how to configure the parameters for each in Bonsai.
 Additional information on these parameters can be found on the [Pulse Pal Parameter Guide](https://sites.google.com/site/pulsepalwiki/parameter-guide/).

 ## Pulse parameters
 Pulses can either be monophasic pulses or biphasic.
 The time course of a pulse is governed by several parameters as shown in the image below.